SODA CREEK SWEET CORN

 THE KAUFMANS

-The original Kaufmans raised six children and the operation is currently running with three generations of ranchers.
-Many repairs and improvements were needed in the early years at Dunlevy and the Kaufmans raised 40 acres of potatoes until they made the transition into cattle.
-Today, Dunlevy Ranch feeds about 1500 head during the winter months.
-We operate both a Cow/Calf operation and a Backgrounding operation (raising additional calves from weanlings in the Fall up to 950 lbs. in late summer).
+Margie and Elwood Kaufman purchased Dunlevy Ranch in 1962.
+Many repairs and improvements were needed in the early years.
+The Kaufman family raised 40 acres of potatoes until they made the transition into cattle in the seventies.
+Today, the fourth generations of Kaufmans are still tending to this fertile property, which operates both a Cow/Calf operation and a Backgrounding operation (raising additional calves from weanlings in the Fall up to 950 lbs. in late summer), caring for 1,500 head during the winter months.

 THE HISTORY OF